 Other general symptoms of acute GVHD can include

 Chronic GVHD may be mild or severe.
 Symptoms can be similar to those of acute GVHD.
 Chronic GVHD mainly affects your skin and digestive system, including the liver.
 It can also involve other organs such as your eyes, lung, tendons or vagina.
-It can also make your immune system work less well, making you more prone to infections.
+It can also make your immune system work less well, making you more at risk of infections.

 Chronic GVHD affects the body’s connective tissues.
 As these are everywhere in the body, it can be widespread.
 Symptoms vary from person to person, depending on the part of the body affected.
 There is information below about